neuro4ml/neuro4ml.github.io/Week_1/3-Abstract_Models.md

 :alt: Spike Timing
 :align: center

-Spike Timing Graphs for Constant and Fluctuating Input Current (see [paper](https://doi.org/10.1126/science.7770778))
+Raster plots for constant and fluctuating input current {cite:p}`https://doi.org/10.1126/science.7770778`.
 ```

-The vertical lines on the bottom right plot show that on every repeat, the spike is happening at the same time.

 :::{note} Note
 We’ll come back to why this happens in a moment, but first let’s have a look at some models in the same situation.
 :::

 We see the same thing with a LIF neuron.
-[Here](#LIFSpike) are the plots for the membrane potentials as semi-transparent so that you can clearly see that both the spike times and membrane potentials tend to overlap for the fluctuating current, but not the constant current.
+[Here](#LIFSpike) are the plots with semi-transparent membrane potentials so that you can clearly see that both the spike times and membrane potentials tend to overlap for the fluctuating current, but not the constant current.

 (LIFSpike)=
 ![](#Brian-LIF-fig-label)